run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 >  * `nodeport`
 >  * `external-url`
 >
-> This flag can be used both in the standard format of flag and options and as a CSV file.
+> This flag can be used both in the old format and the new format.
+You cannot mix the formats.
 See the following examples:
 >
 >OLD FORMAT: (still works)
 >